Normal Distribution Formula in Excel (Table of Contents)

-Normdist function in Excel is under the statistical category which is used to calculate Normal Distribution of any data on the basis of Mean and Standard Deviation.
-Normal Distribution shows how the data points are distributed along sides of mean and also showing the standard deviation in both sides of the mean.
+Normdist function in Excel is under the statistical category, which is used to calculate the Normal Distribution of any data on the basis of Mean and Standard Deviation.
+Normal Distribution shows how the data points are distributed and the means and shows the standard deviation in both sides of the mean.
 To find the normal distribution of any number, we must first have mean and standard deviation mainly in the syntax.

-Normal distribution or Gaussian Distribution is a statistical distribution which is widely used in the analytical industry and have a general graphical representation as a bell-shaped curve which has exactly half of the observations at the right hand side of Mean/Median/Mode and exactly half of them on the left hand side of Mean/Median/Mode.
-This means, normal distribution is a symmetric distribution around it’s mean.
+Normal distribution or Gaussian Distribution is a statistical distribution that is widely used in the analytical industry and have a general graphical representation as a bell-shaped curve which has exactly half of the observations at the right-hand side of Mean/Median/Mode and exactly half of them on the left-hand side of Mean/Median/Mode.
+This means normal distribution is a symmetric distribution around its mean.

 The formula used to calculate the normal distribution probabilities is as given below.